 However, because of the smaller required reactor volume and higher loading rate, slurries are now often dried prior to the process, whereby they are more advantageous for transporting and can be handled using the so-called plug flow (PFR, plug flow reactor) technology.
 Dry fermentation process allows handling even challenging feedstocks in the biogas process as it is less susceptible to contamination than the wet fermentation process, where difficult feedstocks can cause floating and sedimentation challenges.
 Dry fermentation process can handle feedstocks with total solids up to 35 %, such as dry hay and a wide range of biowaste streams, without adding extra water.
 The gas yield of dry fermentation process per cubic meter of reactor volume is significantly higher than in the wet fermentation process.

-Our partners build a lot of top-of-the-line dry and wet digestion technology plants combining the key benefits of both technologies.
+Our partner builds a lot of top-of-the-line dry and wet digestion technology plants combining the key benefits of both technologies.
 High loading rate of the dry fermentation process ensures high usability and gas production per cubic meter of reactor volume.
 The long retention time of the wet fermentation process, in turn, allows a larger portion of the organic feedstock material to biodegrade.